-All California residents are encouraged to apply for a state funded Board of Governors Fee Waiver (BOGW) which waives or refunds your enrollment fees.
+All California residents and AB540 students are encouraged to apply for a state funded Board of Governors Fee Waiver (BOGW) which waives or refunds your enrollment fees.

 Students who complete the FAFSA will automatically be considered for the Board of Governors Fee Waiver.